 Independent Agencies.
-Interpublic also includes a group of leading stand-alone companies that provide their clients with a full range of advertising and/or marketing communications services and partner with our global operating groups as needed.
+Interpublic also includes a group of leading stand-alone companies that provide their clients with a full range of advertising, marketing communications services and/or marketing services and partner with our global operating groups as needed.
 These include: